hyperledger/aries-rfcs/features/0794-did-rotate/README.md

 If the **observing_party** receives a `rotate` message with a DID that they cannot resolve, they MUST return a problem-report message.

-The `code` must be set to one of the following:
+The `description` `code` must be set to one of the following:
-**e.did.unresolvable** - used for a DID who's method is supported, but will not resolve **e.did.method_unsupported** - used for a DID method for which the `observing_party` does not support resolution.
+- **e.did.unresolvable** - used for a DID who's method is supported, but will not resolve
+- **e.did.method_unsupported** - used for a DID method for which the `observing_party` does not support resolution.

 Upon receiving this message, the `rotating_party` must not complete the rotation and resolve the issue.
 Further rotation attempts must happen in a new thread.